naz003s/sentiment/README.md

-# company and Topic info Table
+# Company and Topic Info Table